4 Best Small Business Banks in California

 If you’re looking for a bank that has branches across most of the country, as well as plenty of ATMs and a robust online banking environment, then Chase might be the right fit for you.
 They have three options for you to choose from.

-If you don’t need a ton of features, or are a new business that may not have a large daily balance, then Chase Total Business Checking might be the right option (although there’s a Chase small business account for just about every kind of company out there).
-The Chase Total Business Checking account offers 100 free transactions every month, as well as $5,000 in monthly cash deposits at no cost.
-So long as you maintain a daily balance of $1,500 or more, you can avoid the $15 maintenance charge (or $12 if you go for paperless statements).
+If you don’t need a ton of features, or are a new business that may not have a large daily balance, then Chase Business Complete Checking might be the right option (although there’s a Chase small business account for just about every kind of company out there).
+The Chase Business Complete Checking account offers a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
+It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.

 Chase Performance Business Checking